 I spent one day with a 4WD guide to explore the beauty of François Péron National Park.
 Without a 4WD vehicle, you won’t be able to get further in François Péron NP than the homestead.
 This is where your fear of missing out should go to your feed.
-The homestead is a ‘nice to see’, but the red cliffs, viewpoint and wildlife are why you visit the park.
+The homestead is a ‘nice to see’, but the red cliffs, viewpoint and wildlife are why you want to visit this national park.

 We rented a 2WD campervan to drive from Perth to Karijini National Park so we couldn’t enter François Péron NP on our own.
-So we went with a tour guide from the Ocean Park Aquarium.
+We went with a tour guide from the Ocean Park Aquarium.
 It was not a cheap tour as we were with 2 and we had to pay for 4, the minimum required for the day trip.
 I can’t believe that there weren’t enough people to explore the park.
 Did I consider renting a 4WD myself?
-No. But if you know how to properly drive a 4WD and how to reduce your tyre pressure yourself, I would recommend keeping your hand on the purse strings.
-Would I like to learn how to drive a 4WD car?
-Yes 🙂
+No. Would I like to learn how to drive a 4WD car?
+Yes 🙂 If you know how to properly drive a 4WD and how to reduce your tyre pressure yourself, I would recommend keeping your hand on the purse strings.

 Highlights of François Péron National Park